dojonorth/fun-basics-dojo/README.md

 ```

 ## 1. Categories
-**Aside - It doesn't really matter...:**
+**Aside - It doesn't really matter...**
->Before we get started, it's worth noting that I've included this section for completeness: it seemed remiss to talk about CT concepts without first talking about a category is.
+>Before we get started, it's worth noting that I've included this section for completeness: it seemed remiss to talk about CT concepts without first talking about what a category is.
 That said, understanding them in detail *isn't actually that important*.
-It isn't that necessary to then understand the subsequent concepts.
+It isn't required to understand subsequent concepts.
 So read this section and complete the exercises, but if you don't understand it all, don't get hung up on it.
 Just concentrate on the take-home.

 Unsurprisingly, at the heart of category theory, are categories.
-A category is a simple algebraic data structure that consists of two main collections:
+A category is a 'simple' algebraic data structure that consists of two main collections:
 1. **Objects -** the 'things' within the category.
 These can be thought of as the actual data.
 They're commonly represented using capital letters e.g. *A*, *B*, *C* etc.
 2. **Morphisms -** the relationships within the category.
 These are mappings go from one source object (A) to another target object (B) and are usually represented using arrows e.g. A → B.

-You'll notice though that these are incredibly general concepts.
-Normally, at this stage I'd like to give some concrete examples to help clear things up, but CT really doesn't make this easy.
+You'll notice that these are incredibly general concepts.
+Normally, at this stage of explaining something, I'd like to give some concrete examples to help clear things up, but CT really doesn't make this easy.
-In fact, CT sets out to describe things in such extreme generality that other entire disciplines of mathematics fall within into it and it's sometimes called [Abstract Nonsense](https://en.wikipedia.org/wiki/Abstract_nonsense) by other mathematicians.
+In fact, CT sets out to describe things in such extreme generality that other entire disciplines of mathematics fall within into it and so  it's sometimes called [Abstract Nonsense](https://en.wikipedia.org/wiki/Abstract_nonsense) by other mathematicians.

-I think a lot of the difficulty stems from the fact that as a developer you've probably already equated objects with types and instances and morphisms as functions, which is generally true when we're applying CT within the context of code.
+I think a lot of the difficulty stems from the fact that, as a developer your preconceptions have probably already lead to you you equated objects with types and instances and morphisms as functions, which is generally true when we're applying CT within the context of code.
-However, this is a specific application of it and in the more general sense, it operates at a level above the types you're used to as we'll see.
+However, this is a specific application of it and in the more general sense, it operates at a level above the types you're used todealing with, as we'll see.

 The most accessible common example of a category is the *category of finite sets and maps*, although there are [many others](http://eed3si9n.com/learning-scalaz/Examples+of+categories.html).
 Within this category an object is a finite set or collection.
 For example, these sets drawn from my youth: